2025 Awami League ban protests: Blockade Activities (9–10 May)

-At 4 AM on 10 May 2025, Hasnat Abdullah posted on Facebook, urging protesters not to block roads anywhere except Shahbagh.
+At 4 AM on 10 May 2025, Hasnat Abdullah posted on Facebook, urging protesters not to block roads anywhere except Shahbag.
 He reiterated this instruction in another early morning Facebook post.

 From 11 AM, protesters blocked the Dhaka–Chittagong Highway at Shonir Akhra in Dhaka for about 90 minutes, demanding a notification banning the Bangladesh Awami League.
 Leaders and activists from various political parties took part in the protest.

-At the same time, the National Citizen Party and Anti-Discrimination Student Movement held a protest at the roundabout of Section 10 in Mirpur, Dhaka.
+At the same time, the National Citizen Party and Students Against Discrimination held a protest at the roundabout of Section 10 in Mirpur, Dhaka.
 At 11:30 AM, protesters in Pakundia of Kishoreganj District blocked the Kishoreganj–Pakundia Highway.

-On the afternoon of 10 May 2025, the Dhaka Metropolitan Police issued a public notice banning rallies, assemblies, gatherings, and processions indefinitely in the areas surrounding the official residence of the Chief Adviser (Jamuna) and the Bangladesh Secretariat.
+On the afternoon of 10 May 2025, the Dhaka Metropolitan Police issued a public notice banning rallies, assemblies, gatherings, and processions indefinitely in the areas surrounding the official residence of the Chief Adviser and the Bangladesh Secretariat.

 At 2 PM, Hasnat Abdullah posted on Facebook claiming that there were attempts to divide the movement for negative political motives.
-He stated that the movement was not the initiative of any single political party and declared that it would henceforth be conducted under the banner of “National Unity Against Fascism.”
+He stated that the movement was not the initiative of any single political party and declared that it would henceforth be conducted under the banner of "National Unity Against Fascism."

-At 3 PM, a mass gathering began at Shahbagh, Dhaka.
+At 3 PM, a mass gathering began at Shahbag, Dhaka.
 In his speech, Hasnat Abdullah urged the protesters to continue the movement even if he had to withdraw due to external pressure or health issues.
 The Islami Andolan Bangladesh called for a resolution on the Awami League issue at the Advisory Council meeting scheduled for that day.

 In the afternoon, protesters held a sit-in and rally in Sylhet on the Zindabazar–Chowhatta road.
-Despite Hasnat Abdullah’s request, protesters were seen blocking roads with barricades in Shyamoli, Dhaka, causing hardship to commuters.
+Despite Hasnat Abdullah's request, protesters were seen blocking roads with barricades in Shyamoli, Dhaka, causing hardship to commuters.

 At 4:30 PM, protesters blocked the road at Shishumela intersection on Mirpur Road in Dhaka, resulting in heavy traffic congestion.
 As the area is near several hospitals, patients were seen walking along the road.

 At 4 PM, protesters held a blockade at Shibbari intersection in Khulna.
 Meanwhile, protests and rallies were also held at Talaimari and Alupatti intersections in Rajshahi.